ROCm/hipTensor/docs/conceptual/programmers-guide.rst

 Tensor contraction
 ^^^^^^^^^^^^^^^^^^^

-In general, a tensor contraction is a multiply-accumulate problem over elements between two multi-dimensional tensors. hipTensor will use the Einstein notation for the contraction notation.
-Repeated indices are summed over, and each index may appear a maximum of twice in each mathematical term.
+In general, a tensor contraction is a multiply-accumulate problem over elements between two multi-dimensional tensors. hipTensor uses Einstein notation, where repeated indices are summed and each index appears at most twice in each mathematical term.
-In the process of accumulating over summation dimensions, they are effectively collapsed, or contracted.
+In the process of accumulating over summation dimensions, they are effectively collapsed or contracted.

 Tensor permutation
 ^^^^^^^^^^^^^^^^^^^

-Tensor permutation is essentially the re-ordering of the stride indices such that the data dimensional locality relationships are changed.
+Tensor permutation reorders stride indices, changing the data's dimensional locality relationships.

 Tensor reduction
 ^^^^^^^^^^^^^^^^^^^

-Tensor reduction refers to obtaining a lower-dimensional tensor from a higher-dimensional one by performing some operation on the original tensor.
+Tensor reduction transforms a higher-dimensional tensor into a lower-dimensional one by performing some operations on the original tensor.

 Tensor rank
 ^^^^^^^^^^^

-In terms of tensor rank, this is considered the dimensionality of the data.
-For example this would be the number of modes.
-We consider Einstein notation in contractions such as repeated modes are the dimensions which are contracted.
+Tensor rank refers to the data's dimensionality, such as the number of modes.
+In Einstein notation, repeated modes indicate the dimensions being contracted during tensor contractions.

-In contractions, we may differentiate modes in terms of M's, N's and K's, in which:
+In contractions, modes can be categorized as M, N, and K, defined as follows:

 * Tensor A modes [M0, ..., Mn, K0, ..., Kn]
 * Tensor B modes [N0, ..., Nn, K0, ..., Kn]
 * Tensor C/D modes [M0, ..., Mn, N0, ..., Nn]

-and repeated indices K0, ..., Kn are indices that are contracted.
-Contractions currently support up to M6N6K6 which means we may have up to 6 dimensions for each M, N and K.
+Repeated indices K0, ..., Kn are indices that are contracted.
+Contractions currently support up to M6N6K6, allowing up to 6 dimensions for each M, N and K.
-A tensor contraction with A = [M0, ..., M5, K0, ..., K5] B = [N0, ..., N5, K0, ..., K5] and C/D [M0, ..., M5, N0, ..., N5] would be considered a rank 12 contraction.
+A tensor contraction with A = [M0, ..., M5, K0, ..., K5], B = [N0, ..., N5, K0, ..., K5], and C/D [M0, ..., M5, N0, ..., N5] is considered rank 12.

 Tensor mode
 ^^^^^^^^^^^

-Tensor modes are a way for the user to easily specify the ordering or labeling of the input strides that define the dimensional data relationship.
-This is used to describe how the data is laid out in memory and how they are related to each other spatially.
+Tensor modes let users specify the order or labels of the input strides that define the dimensional data relationship.
+They describe the data’s memory layout and spatial relationships.

 --------------------------------
 Library source code organization